trevorflahardy/RegViz/papers/regviz_report/sections/core.typ

 == DFA Determinization

-The determinization process transforms NFAs into equivalent DFAs through subset construction, eliminating nondeterminism by treating sets of NFA states as single DFA states.
+The determinization process transforms NFAs into equivalent DFAs through subset construction.
 Implemented in `dfa.rs`, the algorithm produces a `Dfa` structure with an explicit transition table indexed by state and alphabet symbol.

 === Subset Construction Algorithm